 In order to be virtually advised via zoom you will need to meet the guidelines below:

-- Be contactable at the provided phone number via SMS text messages - please keep your phone handy for when you get your message containing your Zoom meeting infromation.
-Also, if your phone is set to "do not distrub" at the time, we will not be able to contact you.
+- Be contactable at the provided phone number via SMS text messages - please keep your phone handy for when you get your message containing your Zoom meeting information.
+Also, if your phone is set to "do not disturb" at the time, we will not be able to contact you.

 - An internet connection - this can be from any computer with access, or on your mobile device with a WiFi or data connection.
 There is a Zoom app available at no cost for mobile devices.

 - A camera - your computer, laptop, or mobile device must have a camera to be advised via Zoom.
 No need to sweat, we don't need to see your face the whole meeting, but we do need to be able to verify your identity.